techoneel/Smart-Support-Agent/README.md

 ## Overview

 Smart Support Agent is a RAG (Retrieval Augmented Generation) system designed to provide accurate answers to customer queries by leveraging your knowledge base.
-The agent retrieves relevant information from your documents and uses large language models to generate helpful responses.
+The agent retrieves relevant information from your documents and uses large language models to generate helpful responses, with a current test coverage of 93%.

 ## Features